fraenzi/multi-species_model_SNP-region/docs/01-multispeciesmodel.md

-We assume that deer survival is lower the higher wolf population and juveniles are more strongly affected by the wolf compared to adults.
+We assume that deer survival is lower the higher the wolf population and juveniles are more strongly affected by the wolf compared to adults.
 Further, the effect of the wolf is larger the larger the proportion of deer in the diet of the wolf.

 ```r